aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 ## Automatic :

-1. Get 'Fastboot Unbrick.bat', 'fastboot'
+1. Get 'Fastboot Unbrick.bat', 'fastboot' and your firmware files in one folder.
+2. Next, double click on Fastboot Unbrick.bat and watch your phone come back to life.

 ## Manual: